 Fastest Private Passenger Aircraft in the World

 We will list the aircraft from the fastest to the relatively slowest one.
 There is one more thing about these aircraft – they not only have to fly fast but fly far.
 Why fly far?
-Like explained in the opening paragraph, these aircraft cater to the uber fast and no-time-to-lose customers, meaning while the aircraft should be fast, it should also be able to reach the destination with less or no-stops.
+As explained in the opening paragraph, these aircraft cater to the uber fast and no-time-to-lose customers, meaning while the plane should be fast, it should also be able to reach the destination with less or no-stops.
 So, it’s a tricky balance of fuel efficiency, longer haul yet being faster in the flight.
 If that is the case where do these group of aircraft slot-in as compared to the military and civilian ones?

 1. HyperStar Super Sonic Business Jet (earlier SonicStar)